AgbaD/BlOs-0.01/README.md

 # BlOs-0.01
 Blank OS 0.01

-A command line based 2G mobile OS that mimikes the Java OS
+A command line based 2G mobile OS that mimics the Java OS

 -----------------------------------------------------------------------